Cannabis in Wisconsin: Lower-level jurisdictions

+As of 2025, it is common for local jurisdictions to have ordinances which lessen penalties or decriminalize possession of less than 25 or 28 grams of cannabis due to the state law provision allowing municipalities to do so.
+Madison, the state's capital and a historically progressive bastion, is one of the national pioneers in municipal decriminalization.
+Many cities and villages in the state of Wisconsin have references in their Peace and Good Order sections of municipal ordinances referencing possession of THC, usually issuing a fine (w/court costs) in lieu of any criminal prosecution.
+These ordinances apply at minimum on 1st offenses.
+Penalties vary by municipality, with some stricter ordinances issuing additional penalties such as suspension of a driver's license along with the fine, while the laxest ordinances issue no penalties for possesion of 1 ounce or less in private or public areas where smoking cigarettes is allowed.
+Note also that while these types of ordinances are common, the practice is not consistent and some cities or villages do not have these provisions, relying on county or state-level resources for enforcement.
+In these cases, state law can then be applied, depending on if District Attorneys want to pursue those cases or not.
+Notable examples of municipal reforms are listed below.

 Madison decriminalization (1977)

 In April 1977, Madison voters approved a ballot measure to allow the possession of up to 112 g of cannabis in a private area.
 For possession in public, offenders would be subject to a $109 fine unless used under the care of a doctor.
 The law was one of the earliest municipal decriminalization ordinances passed in the nation.

 Milwaukee (1997)

-In May 1997, Milwaukee Mayor John Norquist signed a bill to make the first-time possession of up to 25 grams of cannabis a non-criminal offense, punishable by a fine ranging from $250 to $500 or imprisonment of up to 20 days.
+In May 1997, Milwaukee Mayor John Norquist signed a bill to make the first-time possession of up to 25 grams (9/10 oz) of cannabis a non-criminal offense, punishable by a fine ranging from $250 to $500 or imprisonment of up to 20 days.
 The legislation also allowed offenders the option to perform community service or take drug education classes.
-In 2015 the penalty for possession of up to 25 grams was further reduced to a $50 fine.
+In 2015 the penalty for possession of up to 25 grams (9/10 oz) was further reduced to a $50 fine.

 Dane County (2014)

 On April 1, 2014, residents of Dane County voted on a non-binding referendum to indicate whether or not state lawmakers should pass legislation to allow the recreational use of cannabis.
 The measure passed with 64.5% of the vote.